bduggan/raku-jupyter-kernel/README.md

 jupyter notebook --generate-config
 jupyter console --generate-config
 ```
-For the console, you may want to set `kernel_is_complete_timeout`
+Some suggested configuration changes for the console client:

-to a high number.
-Without this, if the kernel takes more than 1
+   * set `kernel_is_complete_timeout` to a high number.
+Otherwise,
+     if the kernel takes more than 1 second to respond, then from
-second to respond, then when entering subsequent lines, the client
+     then on, the console client uses internal (non-Perl6) heuristics
-won't be able to recognize when a statement is finished (and
+     to guess when a block of code is complete.

-you'll have to hit return several times).
+   * set `highlighting_style` to `vim`.
+This avoids having dark blue
+     on a black background in the console client.

 ### Logging
 By default a log file `jupyter.log` will be written in the
 current directory.
 An option `--logfile=XXX` argument can be
-added to the kernel configuration file to change this.
+added to the server configuration file to change this.

 ### Running
 Start the web UI with: